johlju/PublishCodeCovCoverage/docs/usage.md

   displayName: 'Upload coverage to Codecov.io with token input'
   inputs:
     testResultFolderName: '$(Build.SourcesDirectory)/coverage'
-    codecovToken: 'YOUR_CODECOV_TOKEN_HERE'
+    codecovToken: $(MY_SECRET_TOKEN) # reference a pipeline variable or add the token as string
 ```

 In this example, the Codecov token is passed directly as an input parameter instead of as an environment variable.
 This provides an alternative way to supply the token when needed.
-Replace 'YOUR_CODECOV_TOKEN_HERE' with your actual Codecov token.
+This will also override
+any token set in the environment variable, and also remove the environment variable when the task exits.

 ## How it works